seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 // TODO: Can this be stylized to be red and annoying?
 Warning!
 Underneath the switch's thumb there are two tiny springs.
 Make sure you work methodically and/or in an enclosed space to prevent them flying off into the distance.

-Put your spudger in the crack between those two parts and slowly pry off the outer ring.
+Put your flathead screwdriver in the crack between those two parts and slowly pry off the outer ring.
 It's held in by inaccessible snaps on the back of the assembly, so you're trying to tilt it until those snaps simply pull away from their anchors.

 (image)

-At this point, the slider thumb and springs have probably launched themselves at you, so put them aside.
-Move the slider all the way to the left (this is the resting position for the lens mount), then pop out the rack gear with a spudger or your fingers.
+At this point, the **slider thumb** and **springs** have probably launched themselves at you, so put them aside.
+Move the slider all the way to the left (this is the resting position for the lens mount), then pop out the **rack gear** with a flathead screwdriver or your fingers.

 (image)